GrowinScala/Flipper/converter/README.md

 * #### Converting a PDF into an image type ####

-To convert the PDF document using Flipper you have to pass the document path and the type of file you want to convert the original into to **`convertPDFtoIMG`** (found in **Converter.scala**), the file type is chosen from an ENUM which contains the following: png, jpg, jpeg and gif.
+To convert the PDF document using Flipper you have to pass the document path and the type of file into which you want to convert the original to **`convertPDFtoIMG`** (found in **Converter.scala**), the file type is chosen from an ENUM which contains the following: png, jpg, jpeg and gif.
 The output image file of this function will go into the PDFtoIMG folder in the target folder of the project.
 The function returns a Boolean saying if the conversion was successful.